LaswitchTech/core-plugin-users/README.md

 ## Description
 **Author(s)**: [LaswitchTech](support@laswitchtech.com)

 LaswitchTech - Core Framework extension.
+This extension provides support for user management, allowing administrators to manage user accounts, roles, and permissions within the application.

 ## License
 This software is distributed under the [GPLv3](LICENSE) license.